Knots and Links from Random Projections: Integration Over Codimension- Subspaces

 Given the sufficiently simple form above, we may then compute some values of $I_{3,3}(m+n)$ for different values of $m$ and $n$ such that $m+n$ is even.
 Here is a list of a few of them, calculated using a symbolical integration in Wolfram Mathematica:

 Notice that this computation is very similar to computation in \ref{codim1lemma}, and uses the fact that the subspaces being projected on to are codimension $1$ so that the Grassmannian is identified with a sphere.
 With this identification we were able to compute $\langle\mathrm{Lk}^2(M,N)\rangle$ using the Lebesgue measure on the sphere, however, this assumption on the codimension can be removed with an argument very much similar to that in \ref{theRESULT}.
-Given this computation, it is then feasible to bound $\langle\mathrm{Lk}(M,N)^2\rangle$ by bounding the configuration space integrals in a way analogous to the method at the end of section 3.3. \begin{Remark} It would be interesting to calculate the values of the integral $I_{i,i}(a,b)$ when $m+n$ is odd as well.
-For example, in the case when $m+n=1$, the results could be used to find the second moment of the winding number for random plane curves sampled in a way analgous to the method in the previous chapters (that is, by projecting space curves in $\mathbb{R}^n$ on to subspaces sampled from $Gr(n,2)$ instead of $Gr(n,3)$). \end{Remark}
+Given this computation, it is then feasible to bound $\langle\mathrm{Lk}(M,N)^2\rangle$ by bounding the configuration space integrals in a way analogous to the method at the end of section 3.3. \begin{Remark} As this calculation was only done for subspaces of codimension $1$, we would need to extend to higher codimension in order to get results anaologous to our main theorem \ref{mainResultTheorem} obtained for the linking number of dimension $1$ curves in $\mathbb{R}^3$.
+We will undertake this computation in a future work. \end{Remark}

 \newchapter{Numerical Study: Petal Diagrams}{Numerical Study: Petal Diagrams}{Numerical Study: Petal Diagrams}